hphelion/documentation/devplatform/helion/user/deploy/stackatoyml.html.md

         -   [client:](#client)
         -   [server:](#server)
     -   [Key Substitution](#key-substitution)

-Configuration options for Application Lifecycle Service applications can be stored in a *manifest.yml* file in the top-level application directory.

 The *manifest.yml* file defines **keys** and associated **values** which the `helion` client uses to set options that are